Kiaora-MT/azure-102-foundational/content/3_Chapter-Three/3_3-identify-vm-services.md

         - Install **NMAP**:  "**sudo snap install nmap**"
         - Scan open ports on **Linux-B-VM**:  "**nmap -F 192.168.1.xxx**"  (Note step five above for IP) Note the open port(s) on **Linux-B-VM**.
-        - Confirm SSH access to **Linux-B-VM** and login:  **ssh studentxx@192.168.1.xxx**"
+     - Confirm SSH access to **Linux-B-VM**:
+         - Login via SSH:  **ssh studentxx@192.168.1.xxx**"
          - Run "**sudo ss -ltn**" to confirm the same open ports that NMAP reported.
          - Type **exit** to disconnect from **Linux-B-VM**.

 The following diagram is a visual representation of your current VNET and VM deployment.
 ![](../Images/Azure-Unsecured-VNET1.PNG)

 What do steps seven and eight, above, tell you about access to/from the Internet to both Linux VMs?
-Does this match company ABC's security policy?
+Does this match company ABC's VNET security policy?

 What do steps seven and eight, above, tell you about access between each Linux VM in different subnets?
-Does this match company ABC's security policy?
+Does this match company ABC's VNET security policy?

-**Continue to Chapter 4: Deploy FortiGate NVA**
+**Continue to Chapter 4: Securing the VNET**